 A Delaware Series LLC provides internal asset shields.
 This means the business assets of each protected series are off limits to creditors of any other protected series or the parent LLC.

 Delaware requires Series LLCs to pay only one filing fee and one annual franchise tax no matter how many protected series they form.
 The Series LLC enables you to operate an unlimited amount of businesses under the ownership of one company without multiplying the costs.

 Why is Delaware the Best State for Subsidiary Companies?

 Both large companies and entrepreneurs prefer Delaware as the premier location for forming LLCs.
 This is because Delaware’s business laws provide protections for business owners that are unmatched by any other state.

 Google is likely the most recognized Delaware LLC in the world.
 General Motors is another well known company which has formed over 1,500 subsidiaries in Delaware.
 Entrepreneurs form thousands of Delaware LLC subsidiaries every month, each with discrete purposes and assets of their own.

-How Are Subsidiary Companies Taxed?
+How Are Subsidiary Companies Taxed by the IRS?